oubiwann/lcmap-system/docs/source/includes/_clients.md

 # There's not currently a Ruby client repo
 ```

 Installation is dependent upon the client you want to use.
-How cURL gets installed is dependent upon your operating system , development platform, and/or package manater.
+How cURL gets installed is dependent upon your operating system , development platform, and/or package manager.

 The client library installations each have their own method of installation.
 See the notes to the right for per-language details.